 The FreeeUp system allows you to cut down on the time you spend searching for and interviewing prospects.
 The request form identifies your specific needs so that FreeeUp can find the most suitable candidate to present to you.
 That’s right, you don’t do your own search.
 You can indicate, for example, if you want a worker from the US or outside of the US, if it’s a rush project, an ongoing gig, if you want the worker on a flexible or set schedule, and how many hours per week you need.
 Clients are typically introduced to a suitable candidate within hours.

 Anyone can join any of the other platforms mentioned here.
-FreeeUp stands out on this point since they pre-screen all the freelancers who wish to become part of this freelance marketplace.
+FreeeUp stands out on this point since they pre-vet all the freelancers who wish to become part of this freelance marketplace.
 FreeeUp accepts and maintains only the freelancers who have shown outstanding professionalism, including exceptional communication skills and the ability to meet deadlines.

 The FreeeUp marketplace has a wide variety of workers available, though they specialize in eCommerce related tasks.
-Workers are available for hire from 5 to 50 dollars per hour on a first come, first served basis.
+Workers are available for hire from 5 dollars per hour on a first come, first served basis.

 Fiverr has an estimated annual revenue of over is 5 million US dollars.
 It is one of the top 100 most popular sites in the US with about 35 million visits per month.
 About 1 million transactions are conducted on Fiverr every month.